 Close up shot of the portable gas cylinder.

 Close up shot of the silicon tubing as it connects the gas output to the transport vessel.
+TEXT: Transport vessel: 50 mL conical centrifuge tube with a perforated lid.

 Close up shot of the transport vessel, which should contain the transport solution and ice.
-TEXT: Transport vessel: 50 mL conical centrifuge tube with a perforated lid.

 Collect and transport the specimen and transport as outlined in the text protocol [1].